Can LLMs Identify Tax Abuse?: The Shelter Check Dataset

 \section{The Shelter Check Dataset}

-The Shelter Check dataset was handcrafted by U.S. tax-law domain experts.
-It currently contains 36 known U.S. tax-minimization strategies that depend upon applying textual authorities.
+The Shelter Check dataset currently contains 36 known U.S. tax-minimization strategies that depend upon applying textual authorities.
 Why only 36?
-Tax-law domain experts (i.e. U.S. tax lawyers) are specialized and in high demand from corporations and wealthy individuals.
+Tax-law domain experts (i.e. U.S. tax lawyers) are specialized and in demand from corporations and wealthy individuals.
 Many have an hourly billing rate over \$1000.
-Each of the 36 strategies required at least 9 domain expert hours to construct and verify, and one took 40 hours.
+Each of the 36 strategies required a minimum of 9 domain expert hours to construct and verify.

 Not all tax strategies rely on textual authorities.
-Some depend instead on uncertainty in asset valuation; such strategies are not included in the Shelter Check dataset.
+Some depend instead on uncertainty in asset valuation \citep{SoledThomas2023}.
+Such strategies are rooted in mathematical uncertainty, not legal language, and are not in our dataset.

 Most of our dataset -- 29 of the 36 -- comes from the public registry of ‘‘listed transactions" maintained by the U.S.'s tax authority, the Internal Revenue Service \citep{listed_transactions}.
 We excluded those listed transactions that depend on uncertainty in asset valuation.
 Four of the 36 came from high-profile public decisions of U.S. courts where the IRS challenged text-based tax strategies.
 Two of the 36 are highly-publicized flaws in the language of the massive tax bill passed in 2017.
 The final one of the 36 was detailed in an IRS news release.